centrapay/centrapay-docs/src/guides/payment-flows.md

 ### Quick Pay

-Quick pay is used to pay the payment request immediately after it's created, without requiring patron approval.
+Quick Pay is used to pay the payment request after it is polled for the first time, without requiring patron approval.
-Quick pay can only be triggered using the patron-presented flows, and the patron barcode must be linked to an asset type that allows quick pay.
+Quick Pay can only be triggered using the patron-presented flows, and the patron barcode must be linked to an asset type that allows quick pay.
 See [Asset Types][] for the list of asset types that support Quick Pay.

 [Payment Requests]: {% link api/payment-requests/payment-requests.md %}